 1. nutrition (your diet is the foundation of good health!)

-2. massage & bodywork (traditionally this included adjustments similar to chiropractic.)
+2. massage & bodywork (traditionally this also included adjustments similar to chiropractic.)

-5. spirituality (finding your place in the universe….do you have a positive spirituality or purpose in your life that brings you peace?)
+5. spirituality (finding your place in the universe; do you have a positive spirituality and/or purpose in your life that brings you peace?)

 6. location (does the geographic location that you live in suit you well?
 Are you hot all the time, but live in Florida anyway?
 Does wind give you headaches, but you live in Chicago?)

 Most Doctors of Oriental Medicine don’t provide services dealing with the last 3 branches listed, but, you can see how comprehensive Oriental medicine actually is, and how vast the concept of health can be.

 Oriental medicine is meant to help guide you toward healthier choices for your life, and to help you back into balance and health when things go awry.
 And, once that condition is resolved, acupuncture is a great preventive therapy to stave off recurrence or other types of illnesses.
 In this way, Oriental medicine is meant to become part of your new, healthy lifestyle.
 If you aren’t actively experiencing symptoms, maintenance treatments of once every 4 to 6 weeks are invaluable to help you stay well.
 (And, they are a great way to relieve stress.)

 The people that get the most from this medicine are those that use it for everything, for their whole lives.
 They get maintenance treatments to stay well, and if they do start to catch a cold or flu, they call for some herbs and a treatment.
 Are you getting a bladder infection?
 Some arthritis pain in your ankle?
 Stressed for a big exam?
 Insomnia after a divorce?
 Does your child have a fever or cough?
 Call for a treatment and some herbs.
 We treat it all, and acupuncture can work amazingly fast and well when it catches the early stages of an illness or symptoms.